-Trump: 'The State Of Our Union Is Strong Because Our People Are Strong'
+Trump Makes Bipartisan Pitch In First State Of The Union, But Also Plays To Base

 "Preston's reverence for those who have served our nation reminds us why we salute our flag, why we put our hands on our hearts for the Pledge of Allegiance, and why we proudly stand for the national anthem," Trump said.

-Trump played up his economic success and highlight the GOP tax plan passed last month, the signature achievement of his first year in office.
+Trump played up his economic success and highlighted the GOP tax plan passed last month, the signature achievement of his first year in office.

 "Small business confidence is at an all-time high.
 The stock market has smashed one record after another, gaining $8 trillion dollars and more in value in just this short period of time," Trump said.